julienr/vim-cellmode/README.md

 default, tempname() is used to get a temporary file, but if you set g:cellmode_fname , this will be used instead.

-To choose between tmux and screen, uncomment the CopyToTmux or CopyToScreen line in RunTmuxPythonReg.
+To choose between tmux and screen, set g:cellmode_use_tmux=1 (or 0 if you want screen).
 Note that currently, CopyToScreen relies on OSX' pbcopy to set the paste buffer.
-On OSX, ipython started in a small tmux terminal will have trouble with long paste-buffer (the text will overwrite itself).
-So I use screen instead.

 Difference with vim-ipython
 ---------------------------